 Roles and responsibilities

-School Operations and Statewide Services within Schools and Regional Services (SRS) provides policy oversight of Mobile Area Resource Centre (MARC) and Mobile Art Craft Centre (MACC) programs.
+Statewide Programs and Tech Schools within School Education Programs and Support (SEPS) provides policy oversight of Mobile Area Resource Centre (MARC) and Mobile Art Craft Centre (MACC) programs.

-The key responsibilities of School Operations and Statewide Services include:
+The key responsibilities of Statewide Programs and Tech Schools include:

 - being a policy contact for regional service support managers

 - providing support and advice about the MARC and MACC policy and guidelines to internal departmental staff as required